Penn State vs. Maryland NCAA Football Odds, Plays and Insights | November 6, 2021

 - Against the spread, Penn State is 5-3-0 this year.

-- The Nittany Lions have been favored by 10.5 points or more four times this season and have covered the spread in two of them.
+- The Nittany Lions have covered the spread twice this season when favored by 10.5 points or more (in four chances).

-- Penn State's games this year have gone over the total in two out of eight opportunities (25%).

-- Penn State is 1-1 against the spread and 2-0 overall in games when it scores more than 30.4 points.
+- When Penn State records more than 30.4 points, it is 1-1 against the spread and 2-0 overall.

-- When Penn State totals more than 398.4 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Penn State churns out more than 398.4 yards, the team is 2-1 against the spread and 3-0 overall.

 - The Nittany Lions have turned the ball over 10 times this season, three more turnovers than the Terrapins have forced (7).